Emily Jiang

 Fabrication — Frith Lab

-Picked the S1223 for the wing because it gave the high CL we needed at our cruise Reynolds, gentle stall behavior at 13° AoA, and enough thickness to fit the internal spar.
-The numbers: CL max ~2.2, cruise CL ~1.4 at 2.5° AoA, lift calculation confirming 16.98 lbf at 22.35 m/s.
-Static margin of 16% kept handling stable and responsive.
+Chose the S1223 for high CL at cruise Reynolds, gentle stall at 13° AoA, and thickness for the internal spar: CL max ~2.2, cruise CL ~1.4, 16.98 lbf lift at 22.35 m/s, and a 16% static margin for stable handling.